-Melanocytes were cultured in 10-cm dishes and fixed in situ with Karnovsky's fixative (4% paraformaldehyde [VWR Scientific, Radnor, PA], 4 mM calcium chloride, 72 mM sodium cacodylate, pH 7.4) containing 0.5% glutaraldehyde (Polysciences, Warrington, PA) for 1-2 h at room temperature.
+Melanocytes were cultured in 10-cm dishes and fixed in situ with Karnovsky's fixative [4% paraformaldehyde (VWR Scientific, Radnor, PA), 4 mM calcium chloride, 72 mM sodium cacodylate, pH 7.4] containing 0.5% glutaraldehyde (Polysciences, Warrington, PA) for 1-2 h at room temperature.
 This solution was then removed and replaced with Karnovsky's fixative containing 2% glutaraldehyde, and the cells were fixed overnight at room temperature.
-Cells were collected by scraping using a cell scraper and centrifugation at $27 \times q$ for 5 min, resuspended in Karnovsky's fixative containing 0.5% glutaraldehyde, and stored at 4°C until processing.
-After subsequent buffer washes, the samples were postfixed in 2.0% osmium tetroxide with 1.5% $K_3$ Fe(CN)6 for 1 h at room temperature and then rinsed in deionized water prior to en bloc staining with 2% uranyl acetate.
-After dehydration through a graded ethanol series, the tissue was infiltrated and embedded in EMbed-812 (Electron Microscopy Sciences, Fort Washington, PA) at the Electron Microscopy Resource Laboratory (University of Pennsylvania).
-Thin sections were stained with uranyl acetate and SATO lead and examined with a
+Cells were collected by scraping using a cell scraper and centrifugation at 27 g for 5 min, resuspended in Karnovsky's fixative containing 0.5% glutaraldehyde, and stored at 4°C until processing.
+After subsequent buffer washes, the samples were post-fixed in 2.0% osmium tetroxide with 1.5% $K_3Fe(CN)6$ for 1 hour at room temperature, and then rinsed in deonized water prior to en bloc staining with 2% uranyl acetate.
+After dehydration through a graded ethanol series, the tissue was infiltrated and embedded in EMbed-812 (Electron Microscopy Sciences,

-JEOL 1010 electron microscope fitted with a Hamamatsu digital camera (Hamamatsu, Bridgewater, NJ) and AMT Advantage Nano-Sprint500 software (Advanced Microscopy Techniques, Woburn, MA).
+Fort Washington, PA)) at the Electron Microscopy Resource Laboratory (University of Pennsylvania).
+Thin sections were stained with uranyl acetate and SATO lead and examined with a JEOL 1010 electron microscope fitted with a Hamamatsu digital camera (Hamamatsu, Bridgewater, NJ) and AMT Advantage NanoSprint500 software (Advanced Microscopy Techniques, Woburn, MA).

-For melanosome staging, a combined total of at least 20 cells from at least two independent experiments and over 600 melanosomes was analyzed for each cell type, and the analysis was done blinded.
-The number of stage I/II, stage III, and stage IV melanosomes was quantified, and the percentage of melanosomes at each stage was calculated for each cell.
-These data were analyzed and plotted using Prism 6 (GraphPad, La Jolla, CA) and statistical significance was determined by Welch's ANOVA with multiple comparisons (samples compared with melan-Ink4a) and Dunnett T3 test for multiple comparisons.
+For melanosome staging, a combined total of at least 20 cells from at least two independent experiments and over 600 melanosomes were analyzed for each cell type and the analysis was done blinded.
+The number of stage I/II, stage III, and stage IV melanosomes were quantified, and the percentage of melanosomes at each stage was calculated for each cell.
+These data were analyzed and plotted using Prism 6 (GraphPad, La Jolla, CA), and statistical significance was determined by Welch's ANOVA with multiple comparisons (samples compared to melan-Ink4a) and Dunnett T3 test for multiple comparisons.